 10 AM "A Sight for Sore Eyes: Advances in Restoring Vision in the Older Patient" by Mark Mannis, M.D.

 In his lecture Dr. Mark Mannis, a Professor and Chair of Ophthalmology, speaks about the major causes surrounding the loss of visual acuity and the promising new research to treat these conditions.

 9 AM "Take Heart Despite a Bad Heart: Advances in Restoring Clogged Coronaries without Bypass Surgery" by Garret Wong, M.D.

-Assistant Clinical Professor Dr. Garret Wong presents on coronary heart disease in people over the age of 65 along with advances in stenting for patients who would otherwise need a bypass.
+Associate Professor Dr. Garrett Wong presents on coronary heart disease in people over the age of 65 along with advances in stenting for patients who would otherwise need a bypass.

 10 AM "Sinking into the Melancholy of Old Age: Recognizing Depression and Restoring Mood and Well Being in the Older Patient" by Andreea Seritan, M.D.